xeitojs/xeito.dev/docs/components/slotted-content.md

 }
 ```

-## The `slot` attribute
+## The `slot` element

-The `slot` attribute is only available when using Shadow DOM, so if you want to use it, you need to enable Shadow DOM for your component.
+The `slot` element is only available when using Shadow DOM, so if you want to use it, you need to enable Shadow DOM for your component.
 To do this, you need to add the `shadow` property to the `@Component()` decorator:

 ```typescript